willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## Problems in Windows Mixed Reality Home

-### My controllers aren't showing in my Windows Mixed Reality Home
+### My controllers aren't showing in my Windows Mixed Reality Home.

 Make sure your controllers have full batteries and that they are paired correctly using Bluetooth.
 Try powering the controllers off and on using the Windows Button.
 If you still cannot see your controllers, try in-pairing and re-pairing each controller in the Settings menu under Devices > Bluetooth.

-### The floor of my Windows Mixed Reality Home doesn't appear to be at the correct height, or it is slanted
+### The floor of my Windows Mixed Reality Home doesn't appear to be at the correct height, or it is slanted.

 Select **Start > Room Adjustment** which will launch once you place the app in the world, to make changes while wearing your headset.
 In this app, you will be directed to use the touch pad (motion controller) or direction pad (gamepad) to adjust the floor height.
 When the floor feels correct, use the Windows button to exit back to your Home.

-### My headset has stopped tracking
+### My headset has stopped tracking.

 Make sure the lights are on and that there isn't anything obstructing the inside-out tracking cameras on the front of your headset.
 If tracking is lost, it can take a few seconds to resume.
 If tracking does not resume, try restarting the Windows Mixed Reality Portal.
 See [Tracking Troubleshooting](troubleshooting-windows-mixed-reality.md#tracking-system) for more details.

-### I can't show a preview of what I'm seeing in my headset on my desktop screen
+### I can't show a preview of what I'm seeing in my headset on my desktop screen.

 Mixed Reality Portal has a **Play** button at the bottom of the screen that allows you to show a preview of what you're seeing in your headset on your desktop's screen.
 But for performance reasons, this feature is only available on PCs running at Windows Mixed Reality Ultra (90Hz).

 ## HMD Connectivity Issues

-### My computer does not have an HDMI port
+### My computer does not have an HDMI port.
 If your computer does not have an HDMI port but does have a DisplayPort (DP), mini DisplayPort (miniDP) or USB Type-C (USB-C) port for outputting video, you may need to use a [supported adapter](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).

 ### Can I use USB or HDMI extension cables with Windows Mixed Reality headsets?
 Windows Mixed Reality headsets do not officially support the use of USB or HDMI extension cables.
 Using these cables may significantly impact your Mixed Reality experience because of variances in resulting signal integrity and bus power between your PC's USB controller and the Mixed Reality headset.
 If the headset display briefly shows a blue screen and then turn black and Mixed Reality Portal restarts or completely de-enumerates during use, or if the headset audio cuts out or becomes glitchy, or if the headset flickers between black and the correct display, try using your headset without extension cables.

-### I am getting a "Check your display cable" error
+### I am getting a "Check your display cable" error.

 * If you are using any adapters to connect your headset to your PC, make sure they support Windows Mixed Reality.
 Also try connecting the adapter to the PC before connecting the HMD to the adapter.
 * If your PC has both integrated and discrete graphics, make sure you're using the HDMI port on your active graphics card.
 In some cases, this may mean that you'll need to connect your PC display to a non HDMI port.